blackferncreations/germankeycut/README.md

 ### Implementation

-Implement directly, with the client, through an existing agency or with another specialist where appropriate.
+Implementation may be carried out directly by Black Fern Creations LLC, with the client, through an existing agency or with another specialist where appropriate.

 ### Feedback and progression observation